tvierling/scala-resource-simple/README.md

 Basic Usage
 -----------

 By importing the main package, implicit conversions for `java.io.Closeable` and `java.lang.AutoCloseable` are automatically in scope.
-Use of any resource implementing these methods is as simple as adding `.auto' to the end of the resource in a for-comprehension, such as:
+Use of any resource implementing these interfaces is as simple as adding `.auto' to the end of the resource in a for-comprehension, such as:

     import org.duh.resource._